 PM chairs high-level meeting on cryptocurrency, related issues

-New Delhi, Nov 13 (IANS) Prime Minister Nbaredra Modi on Saturday chaired a high-level meeting on cryptocurrency and related issues, government sources said here.
+New Delhi: Prime Minister Narendra Modi on Saturday chaired a high-level meeting on cryptocurrency and related issues, government sources said here.

 According to the sources, the meeting was an outcome of a consultative process as the Reserve Bank of India, the Finance Ministry and the Home Ministry had carried out an elaborate exercise on the issues, besides consulting experts from across the country and the world.